 Far too often I give up too easily, I start off strong but then I get in my own way.
-I don’t think that this is something that I will ever have to stop working on.
+This is something that I will never have to stop working on.

 I know deep down in my gut things that I need to do and yet I still hold back.
 Why oh why do I continually do that!
-I know that the still small voice is speaking to me but for some reason I feel like I need wait for a 2x4 to whack me across the head before I listen and do what I am being told.
 Am I the only one that does this?

 I am making a list of what I know I need to do and I am going to put my view of myself and my abilities to the side and I am going to Be Bravely ME!

 Why am I choosing this?

 Because others may be missing out on something that I can share with, a way that I can encourage them, a life lesson that they can relate to.

 So here I am making a public proclamation that I will actively choose to begin working on what the still small voice has laid heavy on my heart.
 Ready, set, here I go!!!!!!!

 Life sometimes just feels so full.
 Sometimes too full.
 I am wondering how it got that way.

 Since having health problems for over a year now, I have tried to slow down and yet I still feel like I am running around like a crazy person.
 At the end of the day I continue to ask myself, "What did I accomplish today?"
 And sometimes I can't think of anything but yet my day felt so full.

 Why do I choose to do this to myself each day?
 I know I need to slow down.
 I had physio today and yikes am I sore right now.
 I felt really good when I came home but right now I feel really tight and sore, and well, like a truck hit me.
 Physiotherapists really know how to hurt a person. :) But I know that I will continue to get better from this.
 That all of this pain will help me in the long run.